 In short, yes, moving insurance is worth it.
 Remember, the government only says that the moving company must pay you $0.60 per pound in the event of a loss.
 That might not be so bad if your load consists of 20 pieces of furniture that weigh 2 tons, but it would be a disaster if you had a priceless collection of unframed lithographs that only came to 3 pounds.

 If you’re already researching the costs of moving insurance, but haven’t yet found your movers, kudos to you for your stellar planning.
-Now, let us suggest some great moving companies (greatguyslongdistancemovers.com) that are both licensed and insured (at least the minimums required).
+Now, let us suggest some cheap long distance moving companies (greatguyslongdistancemovers.com) that are both licensed and insured (at least the minimums required).